 This type of material both regulates your body temperature, protecting you from the heat during the day and from cold at night, and is sweat-repellent, which is something you are going to need in a hot desert climate.

-Other than merino, regular wool is also a good choice for the desert, as are silk and linen.
+Other than merino, cotton is also a good choice for the desert, as are silk and linen.
 Better to avoid heavy layers, wool, denim, and nylon.

 The choice of color also makes a different: bright colored clothes tend to repel UV rays, while dark colors absorb them, therefore it may be better to pick a white shirt over a black one if you are travelling to the desert.